al-kelleher/pyCalc/README.md

 # pyCalc
-A simple terminal calculator created in Python
+A terminal based calculator created in Python that features addition, subtraction, multiplication, and division.